An Congjin

-An Congjin (安從進; died 942) was a general of the Chinese Five Dynasties and Ten Kingdoms Period states Later Tang and Later Jin.
+An Congjin (安從進; died 942) was a general of the Chinese Five Dynasties and Ten Kingdoms period states Later Tang and Later Jin.
 In 941, he rebelled against the rule of Later Jin's founding emperor Shi Jingtang, but was defeated, and he then committed suicide.

 Background and service under Li Cunxu

 It is not known when An Congjin was born.
-He was said to be of Sogdian stock, but his family had settled at Tang Dynasty's Zhenwu Circuit (振武, headquartered in Hohhot, Inner Mongolia).
+He was said to be of Sogdian stock, but his family had settled at the Tang dynasty's Zhenwu Circuit (振武, headquartered in Hohhot, Inner Mongolia).
 Both his grandfather and father (whose names were not recorded in history) were cavalry officers during Tang.
 At some point, An became an officer under Li Cunxu, Later Tang's founding emperor, although it is not known whether that was after Li Cunxu's founding of Later Tang or prior, perhaps during Li Cunxu's rule as the prince of Later Tang's predecessor state Jin.
 While serving under Li Cunxu, he reached the positions of commander of Li Cunxu's cavalry guards, as well as prefect of Gui Prefecture (貴州, in modern Guigang, Guangxi).
 (The latter position was a completely honorary position, as Gui Prefecture was then under the rule of Southern Han.)